striker-sys/nexus-broadcast-vtt/README.md

 - Make sure the module is activated in the World
 - All players must reload after installation

+### Monk’s actions don’t appear in Tile config
+- Make sure **Monk’s Active Tile Triggers** is installed and activated
+- Reload the world after enabling modules
+- Re-open the tile config window (the action list may not refresh live)

 ---

 ## 🧠 How It Works